Nick Madrigal Player Props: Cubs vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 23rd in MLB.
+- The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 21st in MLB.

 © 2023 Data Skrive.
 All rights reserved.